praveek/launch.en/help/release-notes/current.md

 ### Bug Fixes

-* When a user tried to create a rule with a comma in the name they would recieve a false 'duplicate name' error.
+* When a user tried to create a rule with a comma in the name, they would receive a false "duplicate name" error.

 ### Features

 * When a rule component (event, condition, or action) is updated, the `updated_at` attribute for the rule it belongs to is also updated.
-This is more accurately reflects that the behavior of the rule has changed by modifying one or more of its components.
-If you use callbacks for rules, you will see an increase in rule updated at callbacks.
+This more accurately reflects that the behavior of the rule has changed by modifying one or more of its components.
+If you use callbacks for rules, you will see an increase in rule `updated_at` callbacks.
 See [https://developer.adobelaunch.com/api/reference/1.0/rule_components/](https://developer.adobelaunch.com/api/reference/1.0/rule_components/) for more information.

 ## March 3, 2020